MindustryGame/wiki-testing/docs/index.md

 If you want the **bleeding edge (BE) builds** that are created for every commit, download them on the [MindustryBuilds GitHub repository.](https://github.com/Anuken/MindustryBuilds/releases) These builds work on all platforms *except for iOS.*

-## For Contributors

-If you would like to contribute to the game's source code, the best way to go is to compile the game yourself.
-To compile it yourself:

-1. If you haven't already, install at least JRE and JDK 8.
-2. Open a terminal in the root directory, then run these commands:
-    1. For Windows:
-        1. Running: `gradlew desktop:run`
-        2. Building: `gradlew desktop:dist`
-    2. For Linux:
-        1. Running: `./gradlew desktop:run`
-        2. Building: `./gradlew desktop:dist`
-    3. For Server builds, replace `desktop` with `server`.
-Example: `./gradlew server:run`